-8.2.12 Set Burst with Wrap (77h)
+8.2.22 Set Burst with Wrap (77h)

-In Standard SPI mode, the Set Burst with Wrap (77h) instruction is used in conjunction with "Fast Read Quad I/O" instructions to access a fixed length of 8/16/32/64-byte section within a 256-byte page.
+The Set Burst with Wrap (77h) instruction is used in conjunction with "Fast Read Quad I/O" and "Word Read Quad I/O" instructions to access a fixed length of 8/16/32/64-byte section within a 256-byte page.
 Certain applications can benefit from this feature and improve the overall system code execution performance.

-Similar to a Quad I/O instruction, the Set Burst with Wrap instruction is initiated by driving the /CS pin low and then shifting the instruction code "77h" followed by 24 dummy bits and 8 "Wrap Bits", W7-0.
+Similar to a Quad I/O instruction, the Set Burst with Wrap instruction is initiated by driving the /CS pin low and then shifting the instruction code "77h" followed by 24/32 dummy bits and 8 "Wrap Bits", W7-0.
 The instruction sequence is shown in Figure 28.
 Wrap bit W7 and the lower nibble W3-0 are not used.